bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 00:04:12

 Thank you.
-Just, you know, VP of BD at CoinKite and recovering Greenlight and CLN shill.
+Just, you know, VP of BD at Coinkite and recovering Greenlight and CLN shill.

 NVK: 00:04:22